lucabol/CSharpHaskell/Readme.md

 using static System.Linq.Enumerable;
 using static System.Math;
 using static LanguageExt.Prelude;
-using System.Runtime.CompilerServices;
-using System.Security.Cryptography.X509Certificates;
-using System.Drawing;
-using System.IO;

 public static class Core {

     static void UseFunc() => WriteLine("System.WriteLine as a floating function");
 ```